MegClarke/Six-the-musical-chatbot/README.md

 ### Computer Vision Exploration

-This was a short project focused on exploring the Fashion-MNIST database with the pytorch resnet34 model.
+This was a short project focused on exploring the Fashion-MNIST dataset with the pytorch resnet34 model.
 I played around with different models, optimizers, schedulers, and other paramaters.